mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Night
-Night is the origin world of the Oo-ne-beto-pon-tee or ‘the Whistlers’ as most humans call them.
+Night is the origin world of the Oo-ne-beto-pon-tee or 'the Whistlers' as most humans call them.
 The Whistlers are a small species with an average mass of 25 kilograms and a length of 40–60 centimeters.
 They resemble large, fat and hairy caterpillars with